Thomas2404/Hardcore-Lite/README.md

 - Several intuitive commands, such as the abilitiy to give other players one or more of your lives, and view all players remaining lives.
 - Anouncements when players lose a life.
 - Name colors that change depending on the players remaining lives.
 - Achievements that grant players more lives when completed.
-(Not yet implemented)
+- Penalty system for killing other players.
+- Option to remove players from the server after they reach 0 lives, or allow them to continue playing.

 ## Support